 Parc Montsouris is one of my very favorite green spots in Paris.
 Located in the residential southern half of the city, an atmosphere rarely gets as relaxing as it does here.

-The park provides many grass lawns to picnic on, which is not always allowed in Paris.
 The concept of a French park seems to be foremost aesthetic; the enjoyability for people often seems a secondary matter.
 And although this park is definitely pretty, its design is anything but the symmetric designs we often see elsewhere in France.

 With this fact in mind it is therefore kind of ironic to know that it was baron Hausmann, responsible for replacing quaint medieval neighborhoods with grand avenues, who appointed the engineer Jean-Charles Alphand to create this green space: a natural garden to me does not really seem to be in line with the impressive but slightly rigid Hausmannian style.

 But whatever the strategy, the park is particularly suitable for jogging or a little meditation session while admiring the pond.
-As it is located far from any touristic area, you will be surrounded by young families and international students, as the international university campus (check the article Cité Universitaire – A park for students) is located on the other side of the street southwards.
+As it is located far from any touristic area, you will be surrounded by young families and international students, as the international university campus is located on the other side of the street southwards.